11 Unique Places To Find Quality Content To Share With Prospects

 - Harvard Business Review (business strategy) – Search the magazine archive or blogs for relevant content.

-Medium is a new-ish blog publishing platform that lets anyone publish articles online.
+Medium is a blog publishing platform that lets anyone publish articles online.
 It uses an intelligent algorithm to identify and recommend quality content, curating the best articles into “Collections” of various themes.
 Using its collection search feature, you can quickly sift through posts to find stories related to a specific subject.
 You can also choose to follow these collections to receive alerts when new posts are added.
 Here are a few examples:

 - Futures Exchange – Today, as seen from tomorrow.